bgarcial/sentia-assessment/README.md

 Once there is any NetworkPolicy in a namespace selecting a particular pod, that pod will reject any connections that are not allowed by any NetworkPolicy.

 So, the points 1 and 2 are oriented to the HA that the customers already have and need improve.
-That's why, this first High level perspective approach HA diagram keeping in mind the MySQL and AKs contexts deployments
+That's why, this first High level perspective approach HA diagram keeping in mind the MySQL and AKS contexts deployments

-![alt text](https://cldup.com/H7LEvfWeKo.png "HA approach") *Screenshot taken from Google maps*
+![alt text](https://cldup.com/H7LEvfWeKo.png "HA approach")

+*Screenshot taken from Google maps*

 ---

 **3. Vnet and two subnets**

+Is considered important to have control about connectivity in the solution in order to evaluate if is necessary design network address space or not.
+At the moment I consider Vnet and subnet creation, let's see what happen later.

 - Customer VNet
   - MySQL subnet